hkwonx12/bankingapp/journals/Matt_Bowes.md

 - We continued to work on the API and had a discussion about databases.

 # 3-24-23
 - We decided that SQL would be the best database to handle our finance application.
+Added routes to wireframe and added a detail page.

 # 3-27-23
 - We collectively worked on the docker-compose.yaml file and added to our requirements.txt